str-dst/klipper_status/README.md

 framebuffer (`/dev/fb0`) and fed by the Moonraker API.
 Built for a 800x480 panel but resolution-agnostic (the fbdev driver reads geometry from the device).

-Shows: nozzle + bed temperature (current/target), cooling fan speed, print state, current filename, progress bar, elapsed print time and a job thumbnail.
+Shows: nozzle + bed temperature (current/target), cooling fan speed, print state, current filename, elapsed and estimated remaining print time, current layer, a progress bar, and the printjob thumbnail.

 ## AI use disclosure